erikrose/parsimonious/README.rst

 0.6
   * Improve exception message when you forget to declare a visitor method.
+  * Add ``@rule`` decorator, allowing grammars to be constructed out of notations on ``NodeVisitor`` methods.
+This saves looking back and forth between the visitor and the grammar when there is only one visitor per grammar.
   * Add ``parse()`` and ``match()`` convenience methods to ``NodeVisitor``.
     This makes the common case of parsing a string and applying exactly one visitor to the AST shorter and simpler.
-  * Add ``GrammarFromDocstrings`` mixin, allowing grammars to be constructed out of the concatenation of the docstrings of ``NodeVisitors``.
-This saves looking back and forth between the visitor and the grammar when there is only one visitor per grammar.

 0.5
   .. warning::